1hw7/IIoT/HOL/IOTHubPiHackathon/2/README.md

       </p>

 5. Create a new custom device within the IoT Solution Accelerator.
-  - At the bottom left of the portal, click the "+ Add A Device" button.
+  - At the top left of the portal, click the "Devices" button.
       <p align="center">
          <img src="/HOL/IOTHubPiHackathon/images/AddDevice.jpg"/>
       </p>